nigelbabu/pppconverter/README.md

         go build
         go build -o pppcli cli/main.go

+4. Create a config.yaml with the following parameters at minimum

+        database: temp.db
+        static: ./static
+        templates: ./templates/*.html

-3. Create the sqlite database by running ppcli.
+5. Create the sqlite database by running pppcli.

-        ./ppcli dbInit
+        ./pppcli dbInit

-4. Import the CSV into the sqlite database.
+6. Import the CSV into the sqlite database.

         ./pppcli import -f data.csv
         ./pppcli importCountries -f countries.csv

+7. Insert a key into the SQLite DB by hand to indicate USD to GBP rate for 100 USD.

+        sqlite3 temp.db "INSERT OR IGNORE INTO configs (key, value) VALUES ('gbp_rate', 77.75); UPDATE configs SET key='gbp_rate', value=77.75 WHERE key='gbp_rate';"

-5. Run the site.
+8. Run the site.

         ./pppconverter

 [wb]: http://data.worldbank.org/indicator/PA.NUS.PPP

+### Notes
+* The data.csv file in the repo will not be frequently updated, however, the site itself will fetch new data once a week.
-PS: Some automation code is yet to be outsourced as I'm still working out some minor bugs in the code.
+* Some automation code is yet to be open sourced as I'm still working out some minor bugs in the code.